-Just to be clear, these foods are not strictly paleo-primal, and for people struggling with excess body weight, blood sugar issues or other health conditions, adding them may make things worse.
+Just to be clear, these foods are not strictly paleo-primal, and for those struggling with excess body weight, blood sugar issues or other health conditions, adding them may make things worse.

-Yet—it bears repeating—there is no one best diet for all people (or even one person for all times).
+But again, there is no one best diet for all people (or even one person for all times).
 The optimal eating pattern is individual, responsive and relational.

-Personally, I almost always save meat and fish for dinner (and even do fine going without them for a few days so long as I have eggs and/or full-fat Greek yoghurt).
+Personally, I almost always save meat and fish for dinner (and do fine going without them for a while so long as I have eggs or full-fat Greek yoghurt).

 And, according to Chinese Medicine, hot summery months are a perfect time for most folks to emphasize plant-strong meals.

-Wild, local, fresh shrimp stir-fried with green onions in Kerrygold butter and surrounded by a rainbow of organic veggies
+So, for today’s inspirational meal, I’ll share a typical one as of late: Wild, local, fresh shrimp stir-fried with green onions in Kerrygold butter and surrounded by a rainbow of organic veggies.

 As you can see, we added some organic lunchmeat leftover from Randy’s lunch for good measure.

-But much of the plate (like most of our dinner plates) was filled with organic veggies—some raw, some sauteed, some steamed.
+But much of the plate (like most of our dinner plates) was filled with organic veggies—some raw, some sautéed, some steamed.
 Avocado—a super-healthy fat source—made its usual appearance too.

-(Oh, and we’ll take a splash of sugar-free, paleo hot sauce with that too.)
+(We’ll take a splash of sugar-free, paleo hot sauce with that too.)

 What sorts of veggies are on your plate these days?
 And where do you land (or not) on the plant-strong paleo spectrum?
 Please share in the comments!

-- Three things I’m loving lately - February 21, 2017
+- Three things I’m loving lately - May 16, 2017